alfredbaudisch/alfredbaudisch.com/content/posts/2023-04-20-standalone-applications-made-with-godot-gui-softwares-tools.md

 ### Honorable Mentions

 -   **[Grider](https://splitpainter.itch.io/grider): The Grid Creator**.
 Create, customize and export grids on top of reference images, for drawing guidance, a tool for artists and those learning how to draw.
 This is my second Godot project ever, from May/2019.
-It’s very barebones, but it’s when I got in love with Godot for GUI (and it’s [open-source](https://github.com/alfredbaudisch/grider)).
+It's very barebones, but it's when I got in love with Godot for GUI (and it's [open-source](https://github.com/alfredbaudisch/grider)).

 ## Resources

 ### Godot Software Development Book

-I’m [writing a book](https://alfredbaudisch.com/projects/education/godots-book-developing-software-tools-business-apps-api-database/) about developing Business Software, Mobile Apps and Tools with the Godot Engine!
+I'm [writing a book](https://alfredbaudisch.com/projects/education/godots-book-developing-software-tools-business-apps-api-database/) about developing Business Software, Mobile Apps and Tools with the Godot Engine!

 ![](/media/wp-content/2022/04/GodotBookCover-ComingSoon.png)